 Having no or very few hard dependencies allows not only easy scalability but also update of the services in a controlled manner without disruption on the execution of other requests.

-specific challenges faced that inspired this move to micro services?
+What were the specific challenges faced that inspired this move to micro services?

 Our previous method, was impossible to maintain.
 We could have several versions of the exact same game with millions of lines of code based on different operator needs.

-eliminate expensive and cumbersome third-party solutions.
+We needed to eliminate expensive and cumbersome third-party solutions.

 And lastly, we needed to think about how to best serve our clients.
 In the modern world, you need to be hugely scalable and with this old technology you can’t be.

-additional ways this will help the operators we serve?
+What are some additional ways this will help the operators we serve?

 In the end, our time-to-market for the game improves and the cost for our operators is reduced.
 As mentioned earlier, the platform is also much more stable, which means there is no compromise in service/function as a result of going in this direction.